Working with families

 It gives ‘Things you need to know’ and ‘Things you need to do’ to set some guidelines about what learning and development around ‘working with families’ might look like.
 This can help you to design or commission training and give you some tips about how you can better work with families.

 Please note, this framework is still in a draft version.
-Please tell us what you think in this short survey by Monday 01 April 2019.
+Please tell us what you think in this short survey.

 Sample training session